yaramostafa/Timeseries-Forecasting/README.md

 ### 2. Running the Project with Docker
 - Build the Docker Image
-Open wsl (in the project directory where the docker-file is)
+Open wsl (in the project directory where the docker-file is which is called "time_series_project")

 Run
 ```